7 Colors of Vegetables For National Nutrition Month - The Nibble Webzine Of Food Adventures 7 Colors of Vegetables For National Nutrition Month

 •

-RAINBOW TRIVIA: It was Sir Isaac Newton who named and defined the seven colors of the rainbow.
+It was Sir Isaac Newton, formulator of the three laws of motion (the basic principles of modern physics), who defined and named the seven colors of the rainbow.

 CHECK OUT WHAT’S HAPPENING ON OUR HOME PAGE, THENIBBLE.COM.